 - Pull Fingers Down: Gently pull fingers toward your body with the other hand.

-- Feel Stretch: Sense the stretch along the forearm top.
+- Feel Stretch: Sense the stretch along the underside of the forearm (palm side).

 - Hold: 20-30 seconds per side.